Autonomic dysreflexia: Complications

 Autonomic dysreflexia can become chronic and recurrent.
 This often occurs in response to longstanding medical problems like soft tissue pressure injuries or hemorrhoids.

 Complications of severe acute hypertension can include seizures, pulmonary edema, myocardial infarction, or cerebral hemorrhage.
 Other organs that may be affected include the kidneys and retinas of the eyes.
 Long-term therapy to decrease blood pressure may include alpha blockers or calcium channel blockers.

 Causes

 The first episode of autonomic dysreflexia may occur weeks to years after the spinal cord injury takes place.
 It may take place anytime after reflexes have returned following spinal shock.
 Most people at risk develop their first episode within the first year after the injury.

 There are many possible triggers of AD in patients who have had spinal cord injuries.
 The most common causative factor is bladder distention.
 Other causes include urinary tract infections, urinary retention, blocked catheters, constipation, hemorrhoids or fissures, skin damage, fractures, and sexual intercourse.
-It is important to note that not all noxious stimuli will cause AD.
+Not all noxious stimuli will cause AD.
 Some otherwise severe noxious stimuli, e.g. broken bones, may not result in AD, and may in fact even go unnoticed.
 In the absence of clear triggering factors, recurrent episodes of AD can be important signs that there is an underlying pathology in a patient that has not yet been discovered.